QuickBlox/q-municate-android/README.md

 # Q-municate
-Q-municate is an open source code of chat application with full range of communication features on board (such as messaging, file transfer, push notifications, audio/video calls).
+Q-municate is an open source code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls).

-We are inspired to give you chat application out of the box.
-You can customize this application depending on your needs.
-QuickBlox is used for backend http://quickblox.com
+We are happy to offer you a chat application out of the box.
+You can customize this application to on your needs (with attribution as stated in the license).
+QuickBlox is used for the backend http://quickblox.com

 Find the source code and more information about Q-municate in our Developers section: http://quickblox.com/developers/q-municate

 # Q-municate Android
-This guide is created by QuickBlox Android team to explain how you can build a communication app on Android with Quickblox API.
+This guide was created by the QuickBlox Android team in order to explain how you can build a communication app on Android with Quickblox API.

-It is a step by step guide designed for all developer levels including beginners as we move from simple to more complex implementation.
+This is a step by step guide designed for developers of all levels including beginners as we move from simple to more complex implementation.
 Depending on your skills and your project requirements you may choose which parts of this guide are to follow.
-Enjoy and please get in touch, if you need assistance from QuickBlox Android team.
+Enjoy and please get in touch if you need assistance.

 Q-municate is a fully fledged chat application using the Quickblox API.